mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-been-called-times.md

 ## Why would you use it?

 You’d grab this matcher when you're dealing with functions you think are being called more times (or fewer times) than they should.
-Maybe you set up a `click` event listener and expect it to get hit exactly once, but the button's getting mashed, and it's triggering it... **seven times**. 🤦
+Maybe you set up a `click` event listener and expect it to get hit exactly once, but the button's getting mashed, and it's triggering it… **seven times**. 🤦

 This matcher helps you **assert** whether a mock function was called the right number of times, like a bouncer counting how many people came to the party—but instead of a party, it's just stressed out developers and broken promises.